Surinam Toad vs Spring Peeper: Complete Comparison (2026)

 Health and Lifespan Comparison

 Surinam Toad has a typical lifespan of 7-10 years, while Spring Peeper lives approximately 3-4 years.
 Health profiles differ significantly between these amphibians.
-Surinam Toad is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Spring Peeper faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Surinam Toad is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Spring Peeper faces its own health challenges including species-specific conditions.
+Similar predisposition counts, different specific risks, different management requirements.
 Insurance considerations differ between the two amphibians based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health